simalkarakose63/DSA_210_Project/README.md

 ##  5. Analysis Plan

-The analysis will compare pre-, during-, and post-COVID figures to detect structural differences in e-commerce behavior.
-Descriptive statistics will show changes in e-commerce share, transaction growth, and spending ratios.
-Correlation analysis will evaluate the relationship between internet card spending (from BKM) and total e-commerce volume (from the Ministry of Trade).
-If sectoral data are available, comparisons across industries will highlight which areas achieved the strongest and most sustained digital transformation.
-Results will be visualized through time-series charts, growth comparison plots, and percentage change visuals to make the shift clear and intuitive.
+The analysis will compare pre-, during-, and post-COVID periods to understand how e-commerce behavior changed over time.
+The main steps of the analysis will include:

+&nbsp;

+  5.1 Hypothesis Testing :

+- The project will test several straightforward hypotheses, such as:

+**H1: Post-COVID e-commerce volume (2022–2023) is higher than pre-COVID years (2018–2019).**

+**H2: The share of e-commerce within total retail trade increased after the pandemic.**

+**H3: Online card spending (BKM) moves in the same direction as total e-commerce volume.**

+*These will be evaluated using simple techniques such as mean comparison, percentage-change analysis, and basic correlation analysis.*

+&nbsp;

+  5.2 AI / Forecasting Component :

+- To estimate missing values for 2024–2025, I will use a simple Python time-series model called **Facebook Prophet**.

+I plan to use it in the following basic form:

+     from prophet import Prophet

+     model = Prophet()

+     forecast = model.fit(df).predict(model.make_future_dataframe(periods=2, freq="Y"))

+*This will allow me to create estimated e-commerce values for 2024 and 2025 and extend the trend analysis beyond the available historical data.*

+&nbsp;

+  5.3 Visual Analysis :

+- The analysis will include time-series plots, bar charts comparing pre- and post-COVID periods, growth rate visuals, and simple correlation scatterplots.
+These visuals will help demonstrate how COVID-19 affected e-commerce activity in Turkey.

 ##  6. Expected Outcomes
 This project is expected to show a significant structural increase in Turkey’s e-commerce market following the COVID-19 pandemic.
 Anticipated findings include: